daanrooze/RWHmodel/README.md

 ## How to install

-Use conda/mamba to install the environment for developing
+Use conda/mamba to install the environment for development:

 ```
 conda env create -f environment.yml